-This is enough to scare you, because if you are running a crowdfunding website on WordPress and you will need to store a lot of personal and other sensitive information of users in your database.
+This is enough to scare you because if you are running a crowdfunding website on WordPress, you will need to store many personal and other sensitive information of users in your database.

-You wouldn’t know which 3rd party WordPress utility plugin is stealing your data and storing it on their own server to sell it further to Data Vultures.
+You wouldn’t know which 3rd party WordPress utility plugin is stealing your data and storing it on its server to sell it further to Data Vultures.

-5. Customization: Every crowdfunding platform has different needs which means it requires custom features.
+5. Customization: Every crowdfunding platform has different needs, requiring custom features.

-However, there are many core features and modules of WordPress which are not user-friendly.
+However, many core features and modules of WordPress are not user-friendly.

-To ease this inconvenience there will be a need to develop a separate plugin or utility(to avoid getting them replaced with WordPress version updates) for each of them.
+To ease this inconvenience, each of them will need to develop a separate plugin or utility(to avoid getting them replaced with WordPress version updates).

-This rework will push away all luxuries which were expected from the WordPress platform.
+This rework will push away all luxuries expected from the WordPress platform.

-On top of that, customization to 3rd party plugins and themes are sometimes
+On top of that, customization to 3rd party plugins and themes is sometimes

 1. Impossible due to code encryption or licensing

 2. Won’t be cost-effective because hiring a plugin/theme vendor will be very costly

 3. Or won’t be efficient due to either poorly coded or complex coding methods

 6. SEO Friendly: WordPress coding structure is carefully crafted to design lightweight and SEO-friendly websites.

-These efforts by the WordPress community give an advantage to WordPress websites being indexed easily, quickly, and ultimately rank top in search engine results.
+These efforts by the WordPress community give an advantage to WordPress websites being indexed easily, quickly, and ultimately ranking top in search engine results.

 But WordPress doesn’t come with a built-in drag-and-drop page-building feature.

-For this WordPress users will always need to depend on 3rd party page builder plugins.
+For this, WordPress users must depend on 3rd party page builder plugins.

-Also to extend WordPress capabilities WordPress users make use of an average of 8-10 various WordPress plugins(free or paid).
+Also, to extend WordPress capabilities, WordPress users use an average of 8-10 various WordPress plugins(free or paid).

-These WordPress plugins give a very user-friendly option to easily design and build the content page as per the custom requirements of the user.
+These WordPress plugins give a very user-friendly option to easily design and build the content page per the user’s custom requirements.

-But this easiness comes with a great challenge.
+But this easiness comes with a significant challenge.

 How to create a crowdfunding site if not WordPress, then?

 The crowdfunding platform is not just a website with a few dynamic pages.

 You need a complete crowdfunding engine with various modules in the front end and back end to support the crowdfunding business model.